ycpcs/cs481-fall2021-RT/index.md

 * Verify the control room WiFi can relay the Admin Phone App commands directly to the RT controller - bypassing the AWS path.

 * Add an outdoor audio speaker to the control room allowing live or canned messages to be played automatically or via the Admin Phone App video screen.
 If Kerry sees someone climbing over the fence, he could give an audio warning by pressing a button.
 Another button (existing) can stow the telescope.
 This work was started last year - we have the HW.

+* Determine the actual monthly AWS expenses that the YCAS will incur.
+Last year's team significantly reduced the complexity and cost, but we will still need to determine the actual cost reductions, and concentrate on keeping them as low as reasonably possible.
+We need to keep the monthly cost in the $20 to $40 range.

+* A review of the project's use of technology in order to consolidate, where possible, the multiple platforms used to create the product.
+I agree some cannot be changed, but let's review them anyway.
+This is a long-term software maintenance issue.
+Consult with Todd Ullery on this, since he will ultimately be assuming responsibility for the Radio Telescope SW.

 ## YCAS Like-to-Have (subject to change):